elena-bremner/elena-bremner.github.io/src/pages/NASA.md

 <div class="intro">
     In the spring of 2020, working collaboratively with six other designers, we presented a habitat design to NASA for the 2024 Artemis mission.
 We were taught and guided by Michael Lye, NASA coordinator and RISD professor.
      <br></br>
-    The objective was to <b> design a lunar surface habitat for a 30 day mission for 4 astronauts.
+    The objective was to <b> design a lunar surface habitat for a 30-day mission for 4 astronauts.
 The habitat was to be contained within a cylindrical module with an interior of 4.4 meters by 7 meters.
     </b>
      <br></br>
      <b>My Role:</b> Crew Quarters Lead